Isabelle Mathers Dons A White Bikini On Instagram

 Isabelle Mathers was spotted in a white bikini for Fae, and she’s looking as great as ever.
 In the Instagram photo, the model sat in the sand at the beach while rocking a two-piece.
-The top had a v-shaped cutout in the front, which let her show off her cleavage, while the bottoms were high cut.
+The top had a V-shaped cutout in the front, which let her show off her cleavage, while the bottoms were high cut.
 Isabelle tugged at the bottoms with her hands, while looking straight at the camera.
 She kept her accessories simple with just a pair of earrings and nothing else, as she sported her hair down with a middle part.
 Her legs were quite sandy in the photo, but she looked untouched otherwise.

 Meanwhile, Mathers is sharing other bikini photos on her personal Instagram page.
 A post from last April showed her rocking a black swimsuit with a bandeau-style top and tiny bottoms.
-The bottoms had a dramatic v-cut, and rested above her hips.
+The bottoms had a dramatic V-cut, and rested above her hips.
 In the two photos, the model stood on the sand at a beach.
 In the first image, she covered her forehead with her left hand.
 And in the second photo, Isabelle stood with her hands on the sides of her hips.

 The model also shared a photo of herself posing alongside a friend.
-The post was geo-tagged in Bora Bora, French Polynesia.
+The post was geotagged in Bora Bora, French Polynesia.
 The two girls stood in front of a palm tree at the beach, as Isabelle wore a light yellow bikini.
 Her friend wore a pink and white bikini with a floral headpiece.

 Isabelle opened up to Maxim Australia about her life and modeling career so far.